nhsengland/Region_Collab_Data_Viz_Library/README.md

 - `source _env/bin/activate`
 - `pip install -r requirements.txt`

-{ADDITIONAL TECHNICAL SUPPORT AND NEEDS}
+If you would like to contribute to the code library, create a branch off dev for review to commit back into the main branch.

 ### Usage
-{DESCRIPTION OF CODE}
+This code can be utilised within R for creating your own data visualisations.

 #### Outputs
-{LIST AND DESCRIPTION OF OUTPUTS}

-{NOTES ON REPRODUCIBILITY OF RESULTS}
+The main output of this repo is a html document that serves as a library, with examples of data visualisations, associated code and test data.

 #### Datasets
-{DESCRIPTION AND LINKS TO DATASETS}

-{LINK TO FAKE DATA TO SUPPORT INITAIL CODE RUNS}
+The datasets available are:
+{INSERT}

 ### Roadmap

-See the {LINK TO REPO ISSUES} for a list of proposed features (and known issues).
+See the Repo Issues for a list of proposed features (and known issues).

 ### Contributing